defx/dynamo/README.md

 }
 ```

 The second thing to note is that our `<Select>` element has the `x-input` attribute.
 This tells Tandem to create another key in state using the `name` attribute of the user input element, and keep the two in sync.
 If your user changes the value of the `<Select>` then this will be reflected automatically in state.
-As "Price (high - low)" is the default option, we can expect the initial state of our `my-app` to reflect that...
+As "Price (high - low)" is the default option, we can expect the initial state of our `product-list` to reflect that...

 ```js
 {